owdproject/app-twitch-chat/README.md

 ## Overview

-This app for Open Web Desktop implements Twitch livestreams chat.
+This app for Open Web Desktop implements the Twitch chat.

 ## Installation